xanthopoulakis/rails-on-docker/README.md

 ```sh
 $ docker-compose up rails-service
 ```
-open google chrome and navigate to (http://localhost:3000) run the rails console
+open google chrome and navigate to (http://localhost:3000).
+To run the rails console do
 ```sh
 $ docker-compose run rails-service rails c
 ```